Frequently Asked Questions (thesis examination)

 - What sorts of delays can occur in the examination process?
 Why do they happen?

-- Do I have to re-enrol and pay fees if my candidature expires during examination?
+- Do I pay fees while under examination?

 - Am I allowed to be employed during thesis examination?